numpy/numpy/doc/source/reference/c-api/data_memory.rst

 :c:type:`PyDataMem_Handler` structure to hold pointers to functions used to manage the data memory.
-The calls are still wrapped by internal routines to call :c:func:`PyTraceMalloc_Track`, :c:func:`PyTraceMalloc_Untrack`, and will use the :c:func:`PyDataMem_EventHookFunc` mechanism.
+The calls are still wrapped by internal routines to call :c:func:`PyTraceMalloc_Track`, :c:func:`PyTraceMalloc_Untrack`, and will use the deprecated :c:func:`PyDataMem_EventHookFunc` mechanism.
 Since the functions may change during the lifetime of the process, each ``ndarray`` carries with it the functions used at the time of its instantiation, and these will be used to reallocate or free the data memory of the instance.

 .. c:type:: PyDataMem_Handler